House of Bourbon: Philip V

-The Spanish branch of the House of Bourbon was founded by Philip V. He was born in 1683 at Versailles, the second son of the Grand Dauphin, who was eldest son of Louis XIV.
+The Spanish branch of the House of Bourbon, also known as the House of Bourbon-Anjou, was founded by Philip V. He was born in 1683 at Versailles, the second son of the Grand Dauphin, who was eldest son of Louis XIV.
 He was Duke of Anjou and probably never expected to be raised to a rank higher than that.
 However, King Charles II of Spain, dying without issue, willed the throne to his grand-nephew the Duke of Anjou, who was the younger grandson of his eldest sister Marie-Thérèse, who had married Louis XIV.

-The prospect of Bourbons on both the French and Spanish thrones was resisted as creating an imbalance of power in Europe by its dominant regimes and, upon Charles II's death on 1 November 1700, a Grand Alliance of European nations united against Philip.
-This was known as the War of Spanish Succession.
-In the Treaty of Utrecht, signed on 11 April 1713, Philip was recognized as king of Spain but his renunciation of succession rights to France was affirmed and, of the Spanish Empire's other European territories, Sicily was ceded to Savoy, and the Spanish Netherlands, Milan and Naples were allotted to the Austrian Habsburgs.
+The prospect of Bourbons on both the French and Spanish thrones was resisted as creating an imbalance of power in Europe by its powers and, upon Charles II's death on 1 November 1700, a Grand Alliance of European nations united against Philip.
+This was known as the War of the Spanish Succession.
+In the Treaty of Utrecht, signed on 11 April 1713, Philip was recognized as king of Spain but his renunciation of succession rights to France was affirmed and, of the Spanish Empire's other European territories, Sicily was ceded to Savoy, and the Spanish Netherlands, Milan, and Naples were allotted to the Austrian Habsburgs.

 Philip had two sons by his first wife.
 After her death, he married Elisabeth Farnese, niece of Francesco Farnese, Duke of Parma, in 1714.
 She presented Philip with three sons, for whom she had ambitions of securing Italian crowns.
-Thus she induced Philip to occupy Sardinia and Sicily in 1717.
+She therefore induced Philip to occupy Sardinia and Sicily in 1717.

 A Quadruple Alliance of Britain, France, Austria and the Netherlands was organized on 2 August 1718 to stop him.
 In the Treaty of The Hague, signed on 17 February 1720, Philip renounced his conquests of Sardinia and Sicily, but he assured the ascension of his eldest son by Elisabeth to the Duchy of Parma upon the reigning duke's death.
 Philip abdicated in January 1724 in favor of Louis I, his eldest son with his first wife, but Louis died in August and Philip resumed the crown.

 When the War of the Polish Succession began in 1733, Philip and Elisabeth saw another opportunity to advance the claims of their sons and recover at least part of the former possessions of the Spanish crown on the Italian peninsula.
 Philip signed the Family Compact with Louis XV, his nephew and king of France.
 Charles, Duke of Parma since 1731, invaded Naples.
 At the conclusion of peace on 13 November 1738, control of Parma and Piacenza was ceded to Austria, which had occupied the duchies but was now forced to recognise Charles as king of Naples and Sicily.
-Philip also used the War of the Austrian Succession to win more territory in Italy.
+Philip also used the War of the Austrian Succession to win back control of Parma.
 He did not live to see it to its conclusion, however, dying in 1746.